 Biog

-Kate also often works informally with writers and filmmakers to develop story at early stages: recent projects she has contributed to include DARK HORSE for Raw starring Toni Colette; DO NOT HESITATE for Shariff Korver and Jolein Laarman; LADY MACBETH Toronto & Sundance 2017; I AM NOT A WITCH by Rungano Nyoni Cannes and London 2017; DARK RIVER by Clio Barnard Toronto, London 2017.
-KINGDOM OF US, LADY MACBETH and I AM NOT A WITCH were all nominated for Best Outstanding Debut at the Baftas 2018.
+Kate also often works with writers and filmmakers to develop story at early stages: these include LADY MACBETH Toronto & Sundance 2017; I AM NOT A WITCH by Rungano Nyoni, Cannes & London 2017; DARK RIVER by Clio Barnard, Toronto & London 2017.
+KINGDOM OF US, LADY MACBETH and I AM NOT A WITCH were all nominated for Best Outstanding Debut Bafta 2018.

-She has been head of development at several companies including Film4, where she was based for 5 years and where she was part of the small team commissioning and developing some of the UK's most successful feature films including FOUR WEDDINGS AND A FUNERAL and TRAINSPOTTING.
-She developed ORPHANS and brought in EAST IS EAST and GIRL WITH A PEARL EARRING, working with countless British writers and directors along the way.
-As head of development at Capitol Films she spotted LEAVING LAS VEGAS and THINGS TO DO IN DENVER WHEN YOU'RE DEAD, and worked with talent including Roman Polanski and William Boyd.
-She has also been a film agent; a TV presenter & producer; director of the Edinburgh Television Festival; Associate Director of Cinema at the ICA; a location caterer, a film festival programmer, a screenwriting lecturer, a film distributor and a cinema usherette.
+She has been head of development at several companies including Film4, where she was based for 6 years and where she was part of the small team commissioning and developing some of the UK's most successful feature films including FOUR WEDDINGS AND A FUNERAL and TRAINSPOTTING.
+She developed ORPHANS, EAST IS EAST and GIRL WITH A PEARL EARRING, working with countless British writers and directors along the way.
+As head of development at sales agency Capitol Films she spotted LEAVING LAS VEGAS and THINGS TO DO IN DENVER WHEN YOU'RE DEAD, and worked with talent including Roman Polanski and William Boyd.
+She has also been a film agent; a TV presenter & producer; director of the Edinburgh TV Festival; Associate Director of Cinema at the ICA; a location caterer, a film festival programmer, a screenwriting lecturer, a film distributor and a cinema usherette.

 Kate speaks regularly at festivals and industry events including Bafta, the London Comedy Film Festival, the Edinburgh Film Festival, BFI South Bank, Creative England, Guiding Lights, the Institute of Contemporary Art and Film London Microwave.